symbol/symbol-docs/source/support/contributing.rst

 Please, **don't use the issue tracker for support questions**.

-.. note:: Once you are accepted into the early access program, you can post support questions on Slack.
+.. note:: Once you are accepted into the early access program, you can post support questions on |Slack|.

 *************
 Error reports